shivaneej/Inkly/index.md

 - Social Engagement

 ### Features
-- **Streaks**: Track your journaling streaks for positive reinforcement.
+- **Streaks**: Keep track of how consistent you are with your journaling.
+Streaks are mainly for positive reinforcement.
-- **Friends**: Add friends to keep track of their journaling.
+- **Friends**: Add friends to build new habits together.
 You can also send them stickers to remind them to journal.
-- **Stickers**: Send stickers to friends to remind them to journal.
-Custom stickers will be available as a premium feature, but pre-designed stickers are available to all users.
+- **Stickers**: Send stickers to friends to encourage them to journal.
+All users have access to a collection of pre-designed stickers, while custom stickers are a premium feature.

 ### Future Scope
 - Implement LLM to predict user mood based on sentiment analysis of thought dumps and follow-ups.
 - Allow gradual removal of stickers from profiles to avoid clutter.
 Stickers will be removed 7 days after being received.

 ### Architecture
-- Built with Swift UI, backend on Firebase.
+- Built with Swift UI frontend, Firebase backend.
 - Authentication via Firebase Authentication.
 - Utilizes Langchain and GPT-3.5 Turbo for dynamic journaling prompts.
 - Backend hosted on Heroku.
-- Ensures data privacy as no journaling activities are shared outside the app.
+- Data privacy is maintained; none of the journaling activities are shared outside the app.

 ### Technologies Used
 - Firebase Auth